SysKitTeam/docs-point/installation-and-configuration/enable-lifecycle-management.md

 ## Customize Lifecycle Management Automation

-When you have enabled the required options, click on **Enable Lifecycle Management Automation** \(1\).
+When you have enabled the required options, click the **Enable Lifecycle Management Automation** \(1\) option.
 After that, more options becomes available.

 You can select between three available actions for your **Site Owners** to take :